-Persons Responsible or their representatives may, at the request of a FEI Veterinarian, elect to have a FEI registered Horse tested by an FEI Approved Laboratory for the presence of up to 4 Controlled Medication Substances in urine and blood.
+Persons Responsible or their representatives may, at the request of a FEI Veterinarian, elect to have a FEI registered Horse tested by an FEI Approved Laboratory for the presence of up to 4 Controlled Medication Ssubstances listed on the Elective Testing Substances List in urine and blood.
 The application form for Elective Testing can be downloaded from the FEI website.